CharlesGueunet/vimmic/README.md

 ## Words
  * Fast travel with (Leader Leader w)
  * cs'" to change 'test' in "test" (change surround)
- * you can add bookmark to a line with "mm"
- ... navigate through bookmarks with mp and mn
+ * you can add bookmark to a line with "mm" and  navigate through bookmarks with mp and mn
  * Add text to your bookmark with mi

 ## Indent